thradams/Modules/README.md

 ## if with initializer

 Same of C++.
-Togueter with auto it creates an interting pattern.
+Together with auto it creates an interesting pattern.

 ```cpp